frostoven/BSC5P-JSON-XYZ/utils/README.md

 [parent project](https://github.com/frostoven/BSC5P-JSON-XYZ),
 and won't make sense elsewhere;
 such functions are not documented here as they're unlikely to be useful.
-Additionally, other functions (such as calculateLuminosityWatts) aren't documented even though they make sense externally, simply because there was no opportunity to test their results and ensure they don't have bugs.

 ## Installation